Fastest Corvette ever is all-wheel-drive gas-electric hybrid

 Engineers say its technology sets the stage for the all-electric Corvette.
 When the latest generation of ‘Vette came out four years ago with the engine in the middle, engineers designed it so future there could be hybrid and electric versions in the future.

 The car’s computers are configured to keep it stable by applying power to individual wheels when it’s slippery.
 GM engineers say most electronic stability controls rely on braking individual wheels.
+It’s a lot of engineering work for a niche product, but GM says knowledge from developing the car will show up in other vehicles.
+GM sold only 34,510 Corvettes last year.

-The 1.9 kilowatt-hour battery is relatively small compared with a full electric vehicle.
+The 1.9 kilowatt-hour battery is small compared with a full electric vehicle.
 It’s positioned under the console.
 You can’t plug it in to recharge it, but it gets energy restored from regenerative braking and from the V8 motor.
 It can be driven in “stealth mode” up to 45 mph for a short distance to quietly leave a neighborhood, GM says.

+“As fast as you can discharge it, we recharge it, and we always keep it at a pretty optimum state of charge,” said Mike Kutcher, lead development engineer for the E-Ray.
+“We have a pretty high target state of charge so you always get maximum performance.”

+The E-Ray will hit showrooms sometime during the second half of this year as a 2024 model, GM said.